Athens Georgia Recycling Facility Tour

 Refuse.
 Reduce.
 Reuse.
 Recycle.
 Rot

 Firstly, I think it’s important to note that we should strive to reduce consumption and reuse things we already have.
+We try our best to reduce our waste first and foremost in our home.
 But there is a time and a place for recycling.
-I decided to take a tour of my town’s recycling facility this past week to get a clearer idea of what recycling is all about.
+I decided to take a tour of the Athens Georgia recycling facility this past week to get a clearer idea of what recycling is all about.

 The tour of the recycling center was very interesting and informative.
 It was exciting to see the process in real time.
 The basic functioning of the facility goes something like this: